firebuggirl/mohavephotogallery/README.md

 ## Deploy to Heroku:

-* Create a Heroku app in your project directory:
-  ` heroku create `

 * Move the angular-cli dependency from     devDependencies to dependencies in package.json

 * Create a postinstall script in your package.json which builds your project to a dist directory on your server: